MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/attack-surface-reduction.md

 ### Block process creations originating from PSExec and WMI commands

-This rule blocks processes through PsExec and WMI commands from running, to prevent remote code execution that can spread malware attacks.
+This rule blocks processes created through [PsExec](https://docs.microsoft.com/sysinternals/downloads/psexec) and [WMI](https://docs.microsoft.com/windows/win32/wmisdk/about-wmi) from running.
+Both PsExec and WMI can remotely execute code, so there is a risk of malware abusing this functionality for command and control purposes, or to spread an infection throughout an organization's network.

 > [!IMPORTANT]
 > File and folder exclusions do not apply to this attack surface reduction rule.